andrewbeng89/mitb_node_demo/README.md

 [![Build Status](https://travis-ci.org/andrewbeng89/mitb_node_demo.png?branch=master)](https://travis-ci.org/andrewbeng89/mitb_node_demo)
 # MITB Cloud Computing Lab for Node.js Development and CI with Koding and Travis-CI

+This tutorial will cover the steps for using a virtual maching (VM) on [koding.com](https://koding.com) to develop and deploy node.js web apps.

+The tutorial is divided into the following 3 sections:

-This tutorial will cover the steps for using a virtual maching (VM) on [koding.com](https://koding.com) to code node.js web apps and use Travis-CI as a test and deploy tool to push updates to Heroku.
-This tutorial will also allow you to push 'static' files (e.g. HTML, JavaScripts etc.) to the GitHub pages brance of your repository.
+1. Part 1 walks through the steps to use Git and Travis-CI as a test and deploy tool to push updates to Heroku (PaaS).
+This section will also allow you to push 'static' files (e.g. HTML, JavaScripts etc.) to the GitHub pages brance of your repository.

-The second part of this tutorial will cover automated
+2. Part 2 demonstrates automated deployment of the same application to AWS Elastic Beanstalk and Auto Scaling based on performance thrsholds.
+3. Part 3 covers application development approaches in the Cloud

 Once you have signed up and received an invitation for Koding.com, you will have access to a persional Koding VM.
 Open the terminal shell of your VM which will look like this: